 1. There Is Some Decent Training

-Although all the training is expensive and focuses on teaching members how to recruit others into the system, there is some solid training that teaches you how to do email marketing, paid ad marketing, how to follow up and about having the right entrepreneurial mindset.
+Although all the training is expensive and focuses on teaching members how to recruit others into the system, there is some solid training that teaches email marketing, paid ad marketing, how to follow up and having the right entrepreneurial mindset.

 2. They Do Pay Out

-If you join and learn how to refer other people to the program and they go on to buy any of the training courses then you, as the one who referred them will get paid out, on time and every single month like clockwork.
+If you sign up and learn how to refer other people into the program who then go on to buy any of the training courses then you, as the one who referred them will get paid out, on time and every single month like clockwork.

 1. This Is A “Pay To Play” System